Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Theoretical framework

-where $g$ is the physical parameter that varies with the energy scale $\mu$ and $\beta(g)$ is the beta-function that governs the flow of the parameter $g$.
+From a general perspective, the cosmic expansion can be interpreted as a scale evolution problem: as the Universe expands, its characteristic energy scale decreases and the effective cosmological dynamics changes.
+This perspective naturally suggests an analogy with RG flows in quantum field theory, where physical parameters evolve with the scale: $\bm{\d g/\d \mu = \beta(g)}$, $g$ being the physical parameter that varies with the energy scale $\mu$ and $\beta(g)$ is the beta-function governing the flow of $g$.
 Analogously, in cosmological evolution, the redshift (which is measured directly) plays the natural role of the flow parameter.
 As the Universe expands, the effective cosmological dynamics evolves from radiation dominated to matter dominated and finally towards the accelerating phase with specific values for $w_{\rm T}$ (which plays the role of the physical parameter $g$) at each epoch.
 This transition can therefore be interpreted as a flow between different dynamical fixed points of the cosmic equation of state $w_{\rm T}$.

 Here, we are primarily interested in the low-redshift Universe, which interpolates between a matter-dominated phase with $w_{\rm T}\approx 0$ and a late-time accelerating epoch with $w_{\rm T}<-1/3$.
 Motivated by the RG flow analogy, we describe the evolution of $w_{\rm T}$ through a beta-function type equation,